-People with heart disease feel empowered when they take part in medical research, say patients who met with scientists at the MRC London Institute of Medical Sciences (LMS).
+People with heart disease feel empowered when they take part in medical research, say patients who met with scientists at the MRC Laboratory of Medical Sciences (LMS).

 The two groups came together to discuss how to improve research on heart disease.
 Patients heard about the latest advances, such as using artificial intelligence to improve diagnosis, and researchers listened to what it’s really like to live with an inherited heart condition.
 Whilst they talked, an artist sketched “visual minutes” to capture the patients’ hopes and fears.

 “The session highlighted both challenges and opportunities for clinicians and researchers.
 We need to develop the way we communicate with patients, and the psychological impacts of disease need even more recognition and support in the clinic,” says James Ware, a senior lecturer who explores the genetics of heart disease at the LMS, and who is also a cardiology consultant.
 “Encouragingly, many patients are highly motivated to engage with research, and would welcome increased opportunities for participation.”

 However, some patients said while there are opportunities to become involved in research studies at specialist centres, such as Hammersmith Hospital, this is not the experience of patients everywhere.
 Such opportunities are not typically mentioned during routine appointments, said Tina, who has lived with a heart condition for over ten years.
 Although she has been involved in several studies, she said that she found out about these only by accident.
 Study recruitment should be better integrated into clinical care, agreed the patients and researchers.
 Together they considered when would be the best moment to recruit patients and suggested around a month after an individual’s initial diagnosis, to give people time to absorb what can be distressing news.